 Our mission is to enable all young people, especially those who need us most, to reach their full potential as productive, caring, responsible citizens.

 Our vision statement is “We strive each day to POSITIVELY IMPACT youth, STRENGTHEN families, and ENRICH Maury County, one child at a time.”

-Founded in 1999, Boys & Girls Clubs of Maury County currently serves more than 900 youth per year through two Clubhouse sites (Wayne Street and the Columbia Teen Center) and eleven school-based sites.
-On August 1, 2016, the Club became the before/after school care provider for Maury County Public Schools – resulting in the opening of eleven new school-based sites in the communities of Mt.
+Founded in 1999, Boys & Girls Clubs of Maury County currently serves more than 1,200 youth per year through three Clubhouse sites (Wayne Street, Pulaski, and the Columbia Teen Center) and ten school-based sites.
+On August 1, 2016, the Club became the before/after school care provider for Maury County Public Schools – resulting in the opening of ten new school-based sites in the communities of Mt.
 Pleasant, Spring Hill, Culleoka, Santa Fe, Hampshire, and Columbia.